oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/actions.md

 - **removeConfigExtra(extraName)** - Removes a request for some additional configuration data.
 - **hasConfig()** - Checks whether a configuration of an entity exists.
 - **getConfig()** - Gets a [configuration of an entity](../../Config/EntityDefinitionConfig.php).
 - **setConfig(config)** - Sets a custom configuration of an entity.
-If this method is called the default configuration of an entity will be ignored at all.
+This method can be used to completely override the default configuration of an entity.
 - **hasConfigOfFilters()** - Checks whether an entity has a configuration of filters.
 - **getConfigOfFilters()** - Gets a [configuration of filters](../../Config/FiltersConfig.php) for an entity.
 - **setConfigOfFilters(config)** - Sets a custom configuration of filters.
-If this method is called the default configuration of filters will be ignored at all.
+This method can be used to completely override the default configuration of filters.
 - **hasConfigOfSorters()** - Checks whether an entity has a configuration of sorters.
 - **getConfigOfSorters()** - Gets a [configuration of sorters](../../Config/SortersConfig.php) for an entity.
 - **setConfigOfSorters(config)** - Sets a custom configuration of sorters.
-If this method is called the default configuration of sorters will be ignored at all.
+This method can be used to completely override the default configuration of sorters.
 - **hasConfigOf(configSection)** - Checks whether a configuration of the given section exists.
 - **getConfigOf(configSection)** - Gets a configuration from the given section.
 - **setConfigOf(configSection, config)** - Sets a configuration for the given section.
-If this method is called the default configuration for the given section will be ignored at all.
+This method can be used to completely override the default configuration for the given section.

 Entity metadata related methods: